Uninstall Docker on your Mac

 Important fact

 5. You will see the confirmation window.
-Click the Remove button to confirm uninstalling of the Docker app.
+Click again the Remove button.

 6. confirmation window to uninstall docker from Mac